powerhouse-inc/powerhouse-docs/docs/academy/04-WorkWithData/WorkingWithSubgraphs/03-WorkingWithSubgraphs.md

 ```

 ### What Happened Here?
-A new subgraph is created in `./subgraphs/<subgraph-name>/`
+A new subgraph was created in `./subgraphs/<subgraph-name>/`
 It is automatically registered in `./subgraphs/index.ts`, ensuring it loads on startup.

-## Step 2: Customizing the Subgraph
+## 2. Customizing the Subgraph

-After generation, open:
+After generation of the subgraph, open:

 ```bash
 subgraphs/<subgraph-name>/index.ts